 1.1 External Audit

 - Oversee the Company’s relationship with the external auditors.
-Meet regularly with the external auditor, including once at the planning stage before the audit and once after the audit at the reporting stage.
-The Committee shall meet the external auditor at least once a year, without management being present; to discuss their remit and any issues arising from the audit.
+Meet regularly with the external auditors, including once at the planning stage before the audit and once after the audit at the reporting stage.
+The Committee shall meet the external auditor at least once a year, without management being present; to discuss their remit and any issues arising from the audit;

 - Consider the appointment of the external auditors, the fees paid to the auditors (set in the context of the external auditors regulatory requirements), and any questions of resignation or dismissal of the external auditors and make recommendations to the Board on these matters;

 - Review and approve the Audit Engagement Letter; Review and approve the annual audit plan and ensure that it is consistent with the scope of the audit engagement, having regard to the seniority, expertise and experience of the audit team;